bmslpsu/Benifly/README.md

  For both output files, `filename`  will be the same as the name of the video file fed to *Benifly*.

  ### Setting & Saving Parameters
  The `params.json` file in the *Benifly* root directory stores all startup information for the GUI and tracking methods.
 Everytime a parameter is changed in the Knefly GUI (such as a mask location), this information will be dumped to the file.
 The user can also edit this file to change parameters before startup. `.json` files are not especially readable/editable in text format, so  a `.json` [viewer](https://codebeautify.org/online-json-editor) may me helpful.
 If *Benifly* cannot find this file on startup, then default paramters will be used and a new `params.json` file will be created.

+ A `params.json` file is included in the root folder for reference, but it is recommended that users delete this and create their own from defaults.
+This will prevent a few possible issues.

  ### Exiting the GUI
  **Do not** use the *X* in the top right corner.
 This will cause problems.
 Instead click the the exit button on the top left.